myselfshravan/myselfshravan/README.md

 1. [My Portfolio Website](https://myselfshravan.github.io/shravan.github.io/): A showcase of my skills, built with HTML5, CSS3, JavaScript, and jQuery.
 2. [Websites List](https://myselfshravan.github.io/mywebsites/): A collection of websites I have developed.
+3. [AI Meal Planner](https://ai-meal-planner.streamlit.app): This project is a meal planning app that generates personalized meal plans based on a user's caloric needs and Personal Information.
+It utilizes natural language processing to generate creative meal ideas using ingredients selected by the greedy algorithm.
+4. [NoteRep](https://noterep.vercel.app): A platform enabling college students to share notes and study materials, garnering over 60,000 views.

 ## Let's Connect